 In fact, Benjamin Franklin, Thomas Jefferson and George Washington all with owned copies of it.

-Can you make mashed potatoes without milk?
+How to make creamy mashed potatoes without milk?

 Additions like dairy free milk, coconut cream, almond cooking milk, water, and mayonnaise can all help make something creamy without dairy.